IceTank/mineflayer-auto-shepherd/README.md

 ## Automatic sheep farm bot for 2b2t
-Automatically shears sheep and put the wool into nearby chests that have a wool block below them.
+Automatically shears sheep and put's the wool into nearby chests that have a wool block below them.
 Crafts shears from iron in the bots inventory.
 Ideal setup is a closed space with grass for the sheep to regrow there wool on there own.
 The bot cannot defend itself and will log off when it takes damage.

 ## Features